-Mbox v4.1 adds support for the playback of Image Sequences.
+Mbox v4.1 added support for the playback of Image Sequences.
 Image sequences can be used in place of movies and are made up of multiple still image files, numbered sequentially.
 To play an image sequence as if it's a movie, rather than a still image, Mbox displays the still images one after the other, at a predetermined rate.
 There are both advantages and disadvantages to image sequences.

 - + Pro images can use still image formats (PNG, TIFF) that are less lossy or lossless (i.e. uncompressed) and which can have alpha channels. - + Pro with image sequences it's possible to make changes by only editing and re-rendering the affected frames/images rather than the entire movie.
-Thereby reducing transfer time for the changes. - + Pro image sequences can be played back at any frame rate. - + Con a movie running at 30fps with require 1800 image files per minute of content, which means lots of files. - + Con some image formats (especially TIFF) have extremely large file sizes.
-PNG is relatively compact, but TIFF requires about 8Mb for a single 1080p image. - + Con unlike movie files, image sequences can't have audio tracks.
+Thereby reducing transfer time for the changes. - + Pro image sequences can be played back at any frame rate. - + Pro like movies, images sequences can have sidecar audio files. - + Con a movie running at 30fps with require 1800 image files per minute of content, which means lots of files. - + Con some image formats (especially TIFF) have extremely large file sizes.
+PNG is relatively compact, but TIFF requires about 8Mb for a single 1080p image. - + Con image sequence files must be converted to raw cvbuf files for actual playback, this process can take time if there are a lot of new files, and the cvbuf files take up more disk space.